top of page

 Professor Daniel Lieberman teaches Human Evolutionary Biology at Harvard.
 I came across his work during a series of workshops I attended with Jules Mitchell on yoga biomechanics.
 I have always had an interest in evolution but what motivated me to read this book is its focus on the human body, on how it developed into what it is today, and what that can teach us about health and wellbeing in our modern world.

 It was enlightening to learn in details how and why our bodies are not designed for the sort of lifestyles we entertain today.
-For example, as a yoga practitioner and teacher I’ve known and felt for a long time that sitting in chairs all day is not great for our bodies.
+For example, as a yoga practitioner I’ve known and felt for a long time that sitting on chairs most of the day is not great for our bodies.
 Yet this book showed me that sitting is not the problem but rather the length of time we spend on chairs over days, weeks, months and years.
 In other words, following Lieberman, it is the long periods of inactive sitting that perverts our ancestral inclination (and need!) to move, ultimately causing illness.

 The first part takes us on a journey through the evolutionary story of the human body.
 We evolved to be bipedal, furless, sweaty creatures, with more fat stored in our bodies compared to other species, and we are very dependent on the use of tools.
 As hunter-gatherers, our diet and activity evolved along those characteristics and adapted to eat food high in fibre and low in carbohydrates, as well as to crave energy-rich foods: in other words, to be physically active creatures, but also to enjoy rest and comfort.
 While this stage lasted for tens of thousands of years, with the origin of farming, 10-12,000 years ago, things changed quite dramatically.
 We were now able to increase the quantity and the quality of food that we ate.
 This led to an increase in human population size, when people started surrounding themselves with their own waste products, also interacting with animals by domesticating them.
 This also led to the spread of infectious diseases.
 With the industrial revolution and modern science, we were then able to produce even more food, and there was a population explosion which continues to this day.
 At the same time we developed sanitation, and became able to combat many of the infectious diseases the agricultural shift had introduced.